scottkf/tesoriere.com/_posts/2010-08-25-tesoriere.com-on-jekyll.markdown

 I've finally got around to moving my website (this one you're looking at!) to [Jekyll][1].
 Why?
 Well, **lots** of reasons!
 But, [they](http://embrangler.com/2010/03/embrangler-moving-to-jekyll/) [have](http://hobodave.com/2010/01/08/moving-to-jekyll-disqus/) [already](http://www.sriramkrishnan.com/blog/2009/08/moving-jekyll-disqus.html) been mentioned [numerous times](http://blog.rayapps.com/2010/08/09/moving-blog-from-wordpress-com-to-jekyll/).

-However, if you don't know what [Jekyll is][1], I implore you to [visit the wiki][2] and learn about it, it's great fun if you're familiar with the terminal in osx, unix, *nix, or anything without a super fancy user interface.
+However, if you don't know what [Jekyll is][1], I implore you to [visit the wiki][2] and learn about it, it's great fun if you're familiar with the terminal in osx, unix, *nix, or just about anything without a super fancy user interface.
 It lets you:

 - write your posts in Markdown or Textile (or anything you want to extend it to)
 - use plain old css and html